Rachel Varela is a mother (of two sons), yoga instructor, a doula (assisting at birthings), and a full time Flamenco Dancer.

 2) I know you are also a dancer, can you tell us how you think that informs your yoga practice?

 Yoga is so essential to practice during pregnancy because it not only keeps the body in alignment, it strengthens and softens the pelvic floor.
-It also brings one into a strong breath practice which is in actuality the one tool that carries a woman through labor.
+This is not only useful for when you give birth, but will also be beneficial for you after pregnancy when it comes to the bedroom.
+Yoga also brings one into a strong breath practice which is in actuality the one tool that carries a woman through labor.
 Prenatal yoga helps to ensure that baby is in the correct position for birth as well as helps lymphatic flow and calms the nervous system.
 It promotes a deep calm and encourages a deep listening the intuition of one’s own body. the practice of yoga during pregnancy can allow for a softening during birth and often times can shorten labor time.

 For more about Rachel and her schedule at Shree Yoga Taos, please visit the sites linked below.